lilBeanstock/Weather-Website/README.md

 ## How to get started

 Firstly, make sure you have the Bun runtime installed as well as `arduino-cli`.
+Also install the libraries that the Arduino requires in `/src/backend/weather/weather.ino` in the Arduino IDE.
 Afterwards, install the dependencies required in this project:

 ```bash